joewalp/Jugglebot/environments/README.md

 easier.

 The Jugglebot repo is checked out separately in each environment.
-If anyone ends up using the docker environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
-However, I currently consider the docker native platform environment to be a stepping stone toward building the Ubuntu for arm64 Docker container.
-The native platform environment is considerably faster than the arm64 platform environment, so I want to use it for iterating on features before confirming that the same provisioning and features work within the arm64 platform environment.
+If anyone ends up using the docker container environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
+However, I currently consider the docker native platform container environment to be a stepping stone toward building the Ubuntu for arm64 Docker container.
+The native platform container environment is considerably faster than the arm64 platform container environment, so I want to use it for iterating on features before confirming that the same provisioning and features work within an arm64 platform environment.

 ## Noteworthy future milestones